slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 > *TMC2209 will auto-detect baud rates from 9600 to 500k with an internal oscillator.
 An external oscillator is needed for baud rates higher than 500k.*
 ---

-Base configuration that facilitates fundamental interaction with the driver like serial communication, event handling, and basic configuration for a generic setup with ESPHome.
+Base configuration that facilitates fundamental interaction with the driver like serial communication, event handling and basic configuration, for a generic setup with ESPHome.

 ```yaml
 tmc2209: